 Many industries need translation of technical texts

-Technical translation is common in many industries; however, particularly the industrial sector, automotive sector and the IT sector, send vast amounts of technical documentation for translation by a translation agency.
+Technical translation is common in many industries; however, particularly the robotics sector and automotive sector, send vast amounts of technical documentation for translation by a translation agency.
 In many cases, translation of such texts into the languages of the markets in which the company operates is required by law.

 Translating technical texts is a special discipline that requires knowledge of the specific industry and terminology as well as knowledge of the particular style of writing and text composition.
 A professional translator has what it takes and will make sure that the translation of your technical texts is an accurate rendition of the source text using correct terminology and language.
 AdHoc Translation selects the right team of translators for your job, and we have strict requirements in terms of the translators’ educational background and experience and we quality check their work to maintain a high level of quality and so that you can feel in safe hands.